 The inflation rate actually observed on the Solana network after accounting for other factors that might decrease the Total Current Supply.
 Note that it is not possible for tokens to be created outside of what is described by the Inflation Schedule.

 - While the Inflation Schedule determines how the protocol issues SOL, this neglects the concurrent elimination of tokens in the ecosystem due to various factors.
-The primary token burning mechanism is the burning of a portion of each transaction fee.
-While of each transaction fee is currently being destroyed, it is planned on reducing this burn rate to of each transaction fee, with the remaining fee to be retained by the validator that processes the transaction.
+The primary token burning mechanism is the burning of a portion of each transaction fee. of each transaction fee is burned, with the remaining fee retained by the validator that processes the transaction.

 - Additional factors such as loss of private keys and slashing events should also be considered in a holistic analysis of the Effective Inflation Rate.
 For example, it’s estimated that of all BTC have been lost and are unrecoverable and that networks may experience similar yearly losses at the rate of .

 The rate of return (aka interest) earned on SOL staked on the network.
 It is often quoted as an annualized rate (e.g. "the network staking yield is currently per year").

 - Staking yield is of great interest to validators and token holders who wish to delegate their tokens to avoid token dilution due to inflation (the extent of which is discussed below).

 - of inflationary issuances are to be distributed to staked token-holders in proportion to their staked SOL and to validators who charge a commission on the rewards earned by their delegated SOL.